e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - `run!(sim; gui = false, pace = 1, margin = <default>, t_end = <ctor value>,
-  stop_on = <ctor value>)` — paced and unpaced runs bit-identical (§11.7); the GUI an ordinary device on the calling task (§12.4, §12.5), and `gui = true` is sugar for attaching the standard GUI device — sugar never activates by default.
-Synchronous on the calling task with no devices attached; `init!` required first (§12.11). `margin` is the single pacing knob (§11.7), `0` / a few ms / `∞` spanning the design space. `t_end` and `stop_on` override the constructor's defaults **for this run only**, with `stop_on` validated against the `Build` here exactly as at construction, and the effective pair recorded in the run metadata (§15.5).
+  stop_on = <ctor value>)` — paced and unpaced runs bit-identical (§11.7); the GUI an ordinary rostered device rendered on the calling task (§12.4, §12.5), and `gui = true` is sugar for attaching the standard GUI device — it moves the loop to a spawned task for the run (§12.1); sugar never activates by default. `run!` blocks until the run ends; deviceless it is fully synchronous on the calling task; `init!` required first (§12.11). `margin` is the single pacing knob (§11.7), `0` / a few ms / `∞` spanning the design space. `t_end` and `stop_on` override the constructor's defaults **for this run only**, with `stop_on` validated against the `Build` here exactly as at construction, and the effective pair recorded in the run metadata (§15.5).
 - `step!(sim; frames = 1) → frames_advanced` — synchronous partial advance
-  through the ordinary frame sequence, bit-identical to the same frames under `run!`; returns the frames *actually* advanced, fewer than requested when `t_end` or a `stop_on` face ended the run inside the call.
-Between calls the simulation reports `initialized`; `run!` may follow and continues from the current boundary (§12.11).
+  through the ordinary frame sequence, bit-identical to the same frames under `run!`; `t_plus = <duration>` is the mutually-exclusive duration spelling (whole frames until the boundary time covers it); returns the frames *actually* advanced, fewer than requested when `t_end` or a `stop_on` face ended the run inside the call.
+Between calls the simulation reports `initialized`; `run!` may follow and continues from the current boundary; a stepping session is deviceless — write via `stage!`, read via `latest` (§12.11).
+- `stage!(sim, "face" => value, ...)` — task-free staging from the calling
+  task into §12.3's unclaimed-slot register: traced, drained at the next frame top, claim-checked exactly as a device batch (§12.11's harness register; legal under `run!` and `step!` alike).
+- `latest(sim) → snapshot` — the current published snapshot, the same
+  immutable value device handles read (§12.2); the assertion/inspection accessor of the harness and REPL registers (§12.11).
 - Control plane — pause/un-pause, pace and `margin` changes, stop on a separate atomic surface, never staged (§12.6; pacing sits outside the semantics, so both are safe to change live).